 Note: This is one of the first entries in the “Write a post about Ruby and win $100” contest that Ruby Inside is running this week.
 If you want to get in on the action, learn more, and write an interesting Ruby post on your weblog before this Sunday!
 Read More

 Josh Susser explains exactly how Rails’ dynamic finders work (things like User.find_by_name and User.find_all_by_city).
 It’s a good introduction to some of the simpler abstractions taking place under the hood in Rails, and is an ideal guide if you’re thinking of creating similar abstractions of your own.
 Read More

 Authors and technical reviewers required!

-Technical publishers Apress are busy working on what be the biggest line of Ruby and Rails books in the industry, and my book Beginning Ruby is set to be one of the first to hit the shelves along with Beginning Ruby on Rails, Pro Ruby, and Beginning Ruby on Rails E-Commerce all by other great developers (Jarkko Laine is working on the e-commerce book, for instance).
+Technical publishers Apress are busy working on what be the biggest line of Ruby and Rails books in the industry, and now that I’ve figured out how to self publish a book, my book Beginning Ruby is set to be one of the first to hit the shelves along with Beginning Ruby on Rails, Pro Ruby, and Beginning Ruby on Rails E-Commerce all by other great developers (Jarkko Laine is working on the e-commerce book, for instance).

 Keir Thomas, an editor at Apress and responsible for the open-source web development line, has told me they’re looking for even more developers to get involved with their Ruby and Rails related offerings.
 Read More